done! thanks for the heads up :)

 Forgive me if I'm repeating anything said above (there's a lot to go back and read!) but here are some quick thoughts I have after playing a few rounds:

-Hi, my name's Eric and I'm super excited to finally dig into Tumbleseed!
+Hi, my name's Izzy and I'm super excited to finally dig into Tumbleseed!
 It's like Christmas came early!

 I like to consider myself the second coolest game dev to come out of my hometown in Iowa (Greg is the first). :)